Skip to main content

 4. Validate the packs' files using the demisto-sdk validate command.

-5. Run unit tests and linters on the packs using the demisto-sdk lint command.
+5. Run unit tests and linters on the packs using the demisto-sdk pre-commit command.

 6. Create uploadable pack zips using the demisto-sdk zip-packs command.
 Or Upload zipped packs directly to your machine using the demisto-sdk upload command.